michalis0/BigScaleAnalytics/week10/readme.md

 1. Questions about last week's lab?
 2. Questions about the project?
+3. Presentation of the AICrowd competition for the project
-3. Exercise: Calculate support and confidence
+4. Exercise: Calculate support and confidence
-4. Walkthrough: Mining association rules in Python
+5. Walkthrough: Mining association rules in Python
-5. Exercise: Your turn!
+6. Exercise: Your turn!

 In case we finish the lab earlier, students can use the remaining time to work on their project.